The Tahitian Affair

-The following morning, Richard brought it up again, “I’ll need to know soon so I can find someone else to use that ticket, Tanya.”
+“I must know soon so I can find someone else to use that ticket, Tanya.”

 She hadn’t thought it through, and she didn’t want to make a snap decision on something that sounded too good to be true.

 “I’m not sure I should travel with my boss, it seems just wrong.”

 “It’s a business trip, Tanya.
 You can write it off; or can you?
 I’m not sure.
 But since it is a business trip don’t you get paid?
 And ask him about accommodations, shit like that.
 Wait a minute, you haven’t earned a vacation yet, right?
 So tell him you want full pay for travel.
-Also, and most importantly, is he cute?”

-Tanya laughed.
-“Yes, he’s cute, but he’s not my type…at all!
-He wears the same suit all week.
-He never shines his shoes, and I swear, his shirts have never been ironed.
-He must throw them in the dryer instead of taking them to the cleaners.
+Tanya laughed, “He wears the same suit all week.
+He never shines his shoes, he wears wrinkled suits.
+He probably throws them in the dryer instead of taking them to the cleaners.
 You know how I admire a meticulous dresser?
-And I definitely wouldn’t date him anyway, because he’s my boss”.
+And I definitely wouldn’t date him anyway, because he’s my boss.”